 Another recent study that was also performed at Massachusetts General Hospital adopted a third imaging technique to investigate early Alzheimer's pathology.
 Functional MRI was used in addition to PET and structural MRI to determine if there is a link between amyloid burden and functional neuronal connectivity in the brains of nondemented elderly individuals.
-The results revealed that neuronal dysfunction and disruption between brain regions were linked to amyloid-ß deposition, supporting potential to visualize the living heart the idea that the presence of amyloid in clinically normal individuals' brains may be a preclinical sign of Alzheimer's.
+The results revealed that neuronal dysfunction and disruption between brain regions were linked to amyloid-β deposition, supporting the idea that the presence of amyloid in clinically normal individuals' brains may be a preclinical sign of Alzheimer's.
 In addition, this study found that amyloid burden and neuronal dysfunction correlated with hypometabolism, which could be another early functional sign of Alzheimer's.